gighive/gighive/docs/database-import-process.md

 # Database Import Process

+Using the standard upload process (<a href="/images/uploadutility.png">upload utility</a> or iPhone app), Gighive will accumulate new media and store the metadata for each file into its database.
+But you can also preload video and audio files into the database via comma-quote (CSV) file format.
+This would be useful if you have a preexisting library of media, say for a band that has been around for a long time.
 This document explains how GigHive imports CSV data into the MySQL database, including the data transformation pipeline and configuration options.

 ## Overview